What mephedrone addiction looks like in real life

 A calm day after a crash is not recovery.
 It is often the moment to build the next step.

-Anonymous example
+Anonymous family example

 Frequently asked questions